Retirement & Savings Plans

 UW System employees have several options to save money for retirement:

-- Wisconsin Retirement System is a major source of retirement income and also provides disability, separation, and survivor benefits.
+- Wisconsin Retirement System (WRS) is a major source of retirement income and also provides disability, separation, and survivor benefits.
+This program is mandatory for eligible employees.

 - Supplemental Retirement Savings Plans set aside money for retirement on a pre-tax or post-tax (Roth) basis.